 - Stylish Fitbit accessoriesGive your Fitbit a unique look with these stylish upgrades

-- Fitbit smartwatch investigationExperts and insiders tell us what to expect – but is Fitbit missing a trick?
+- Fitbit smartwatch investigationExperts and insiders tell us what to expect and we get the first leaked pics

 Fitbit: Food tracking